Yom Kippur War

 As the Syrian position deteriorated, Jordan sent an expeditionary force into Syria.

-King Hussein, who had come under intense pressure to enter the war, told Israel of his intentions through US intermediaries, in the hope that Israel would except that this was not a casus belli justifying an attack on Jordan, Israeli Defense Minister Moshe Dayan declined to offer any such assurance but said that Israel had no intention of opening another front.
+King Hussein, who had come under intense pressure to enter the war, told Israel of his intentions through US intermediaries, in the hope that Israel would accept that this was not a casus belli justifying an attack on Jordan, Israeli Defense Minister Moshe Dayan declined to offer any such assurance but said that Israel had no intention of opening another front.

 Iraq also sent an expeditionary force to Syria, consisting of the 3rd Armored Division, 6th Armored Division, some 30,000 men, 250-500 tanks, and 700 APCs.